Gravity-Xin/Gravity-Xin.github.io/source/_posts/2018-12-25-CSAPP-Chapter-2-Representing-and-Manipulating-Information.md

 three most important encoding of numbers:

-* unsigned Integers
+* unsigned integers
-* signed Integers
+* signed integers
 * float-point number

 we need to focus on: